Olygen/W6project/readme.md

 •	changePlayer() to switch players when egg falls and call updateScore
 •	winState() and loseState() - methods that will check with win and lose conditions depending on caught and lost properties of players, creates window with the name of the player and “win” or ”lose” and asks to continue
 ✅ Make an Egg class with properties of shelf and egg position.
 Create methods and functions to manage eggs:
-•	eggsCreator – method with the loop to create instances of the class with condition to recall eggs emersion check with win and lose conditions.
+•	generateEgg() – method with the loop to create instances of the class with condition to recall eggs emersion check with win and lose conditions.
 Eggs are to appear on the top of the shelves and use method chooseShelf()
 •	chooseShelf() – method to choose shelf with function to generate eggs randomly values from 0 to 4 using Math.random() method this.shelf = Math.floor(Math.random() * 4) + 1; –
 •	eggRolls() – method to move eggs them from the top of the shelves to the bottom and change values of created variables of caught and missed eggs.
 There should be property of the edge that will be changing according to their position on the shelf: the closer to the edge the higher value from 0 to 9.
 If value achieves 9 AND basket is close – variables of caught by player eggs: +1, egg disappears.
 Else variables of missed by player eggs +1, egg falls down (eggFalls() is recalled), other players continue to play.
 •	eggFalls() – method to make egg fall from the shelf.
 Value changes to TRUE and used in changePlayer() method of the Game object